Mohit25f101/esoc-2026-sktime-mcp-proposal/README.md

 This proposal introduces the Constraint Validation Layer (CVL): a single, surgically scoped module within sktime-mcp that detects invalid pipelines before execution, maps violations to a typed constraint taxonomy, and produces structured, deterministic correction context that any caller — LLM or human — can take action immediately.
-The CVL is purposefully narrow, protocol agnostic, and built by the community through sktime's existing _tags infrastructure rather than a hand-coded per-estimator register» It’s not a new system it’s the missing validation tier which means that the current system is production-ready.
+The CVL is purposefully narrow, protocol agnostic, and builtby the community through sktime's existing _tags infrastructure rather than ahand-coded per-estimator register» It’s not a new system it’s the missin validationtierwhich means that the current system is production-ready.

 00  Design Philosophy: Five Architectural Decisions That Resolve Reviewer Concerns